 Vitamin A is known to enhance wound healing.
-When administered either topically or orally, it has been shown to reverse effects of corticosteroid.^{61,62} Doses as high as 25,000 IU/day has been advocated for reversal of steroids without significant side effects.
-Vitamin A enhances lysosomal membrane lability, increases macrophage influx and activates collagen synthesis.
+When administered either topically or orally, it has been shown to reverse the effects of corticosteroids.^{61,62} Doses as high as 25,000 IU/day have been advocated for reversal of steroids without significant side effects.
+Vitamin A enhances lysosomal membrane lability, increases macrophage influx, and activates collagen synthesis.

-Recommended dietary dose is 900 ug/day for men and 700 ug/day for women,32 and is generally nontoxic.
-Excess dosing may lead to toxicity including liver damage, hemorrhage and coma.
-There is no need to stop taking this supplement prior to surgery.
+The recommended dietary dose is 900 μ g/day for men and 700 μ g/day for women,32 and is generally nontoxic.
+Excess dosing may lead to toxicity, including liver damage, hemorrhage, and coma.
+There is no need to stop taking this supplement before surgery.

-Vitamin B12 (Cyanocobalamin)
+Vitamin B19 (Cyanocobalamin)

-Vitamin B12 commonly derives from food, such as fish, shellfish, meat and dairy products.
+Vitamin B{12} is commonly derived from food, such as fish, shellfish, meat, and dairy products.
 It is most commonly used in combination with other B vitamins as a complex formulation.
-Nutritional deficiency of B12 is very rare because the body is capable of storing several years of vitamin.
-The elderly is most at risk if deficiency occurs.
+Nutritional deficiency of vitamin B{12} is very rare because the body is capable of storing the vitamin for several years.
+The elderly are most at risk if deficiency occurs.
 Deficiency is seen with pernicious anemia.
-The recommended dose is 2.4mg/day for adults.
+The recommended dose is 2.4 mg/day for adults.

 Side effects include itching and rash.
-Vitamin B12 and B6 are both associated with rosacea fulminans.63 Some severe cases may require treatment with corticosteroids.
-There is no need to discontinue vitamin B12 prior to surgery.
+Vitamin B{12} and B_6 are both associated with rosacea fulminans.63 Some severe cases may require treatment with corticosteroids.
+There is no need to discontinue vitamin B{12} before surgery.